jonnywinter/jonnywinter.github.io/2021-14-02-umbrella-enforcement-api-google-assistant.md

 **&lt;NOTE>**: Within **Reporting** > **Management** > **Admin Audit Log** > **Filter** > **Filter by Identities & Settings: Umbrella Google Assistant Domain List** you can see/report on when domains are added to your domain list, as well as in the **Custom Domains** section of the integration. **&lt;/NOTE>**

+## IFTTT

+IFTTT is the platform that we will use to integrate our Azure webhook endpoint to our Google Assistant commands.
+Head to their site and create an account - for this post I created a Standard account, which is free.
+Once you've signed up and signed in, locate the ability to **Create** a new integration.
+They come in two components, 'if this' and 'then that' -

+### If This
+Add > select **Gooogle Assistant** > select **Say a phrase with a text ingredient** > connect your Google Assistant account, if not already done.
+In the next screen you will select what you want to say (the $ symbols mean variable).
+1. What do you want to say?: Block $
+2. Alternate: Block the site $
+3. Alternate: Please block $
+4. Response: Sure, blocking $

+### Then That:

 Happy scripting!